antimit/PGR_P/README.md

 Scoring System: Players cat earn points based on the number and type of matches he or she destroyed.
 Rendering and Animation

-Utilizes the SFML library to draw the game board, candies, and animations.
-Smooth visual effects for cascading and removal of matched candies.
-User Interaction

-Players can swap two adjacent candies using mouse input.
+Players can swap two adjacent candies using mouse.
 Invalid moves are detected and prevented.